NordicDeveloperAcademy/wifi-fund/lesson1/wififund_less1_exer1/README.rst

    :local:
    :depth: 2

-This sample demonstrates how to provision a Wi-Fi® device over a Bluetooth® Low Energy link.
+The Provisioning Service sample demonstrates how to provision a Wi-Fi® device over a Bluetooth® Low Energy link.

 .. _wifi_provisioning_app:

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. table-from-sample-yaml::

 The sample requires a smartphone (configurator) with Nordic Semiconductor's nRF Wi-Fi Provisioner app installed in one of the following versions:

 * `nRF Wi-Fi Provisioner mobile app for Android`_

+   * `Source code for nRF Wi-Fi Provisioner mobile app for Android`_

 * `nRF Wi-Fi Provisioner mobile app for iOS`_

+   * `Source code for nRF Wi-Fi Provisioner mobile app for iOS`_

 Overview
 ********

-With this sample, you can provision a Wi-Fi device that lacks input or output capability using the :ref:`wifi_prov_readme` library.
+With this sample, you can provision a Wi-Fi device that lacks input or output capability, using the :ref:`wifi_prov_readme` library.
 The sample is divided into three parts:

 * Task and event handling component: Handles provisioning-related tasks and events.